-It won’t happen automatically but it’s also not an insurmountable task either – it can be achieved.
+Creating a giving culture in your church won’t happen automatically, but you can do it.
 It is the result of a handful of small practices and processes done consistently over time and done well.

 1. Model sacrificial giving

-I made a commitment to give more finances, to meet more needs, to send more teams and be a blessing to those around me.
-Only then am I comfortable challenging others to give more.
+I made a commitment to start giving more.
+Now I’m a missionary who supports other missionaries.
+I give more finances, to meet more needs, to send more teams and be a blessing to those around me.

 If we don’t teach this mandate intentionally and passionately, we should not be surprised when our congregations don’t give.